 Prior to traveling to foreign countries its a good idea to spend a few minutes contacting your bank or credit card companies to determine the charges they may incur for an exchange rate.
 Purposely, early on our travels we chose only credit cards that didn’t charge any excess fees when we used the cards in foreign countries to make purchases.

 We avoid using regular credit cards at ATMs when each bank may levy outrageous fees for “getting cash on the card.”
 We only use a debit card taking cash from one or more of our accounts (if necessary).

-With this post too lengthy for one day, we’re continuing Part 2 tomorrow where we’ll explain our plan for leaving each country without any “leftover” currency (unless we need to use it elsewhere) to avoid losing so much in fees to exchange it back to our home country’s currency.
+With this post too long for one day, we’re continuing Part 2 tomorrow where we’ll explain our plans for leaving each country without any “leftover” currency (unless we need to use it elsewhere) to avoid losing so much in fees to exchange it back to our home country’s currency.
 Please check back.

 Photo from one year ago today, October 12, 2015: